About the 2023 edition.

 What happens when the application is submitted?

-Once a startup has submitted their application, The Utilities and their subject matter experts will review the submission.
-The program will be in touch with startups that present the best fit to arrange for the startup to attend the Bootcamp module for a series of one to one meetings with The Utilities.
+Once a start-up has submitted their application, The Utilities and their subject matter experts will review the submission.
+If an initial fit exists between the startup and the program, the program will be in touch to arrange for the start-up to attend the Bootcamp module for a series of one to one meetings with the utilities.

-At the conclusion of Bootcamp the successful startups will be invited to join a series of three, one week modules around the globe.
-During these modules, startups work closely with The Utilities, local accelerators and mentors to refine their company’s solution and explore options to jump start their company’s growth.
+At the conclusion of Bootcamp the Top 15 start-ups will be invited to join a series of three, one week modules around the globe.
+During these modules, start-ups work closely with utilities, local accelerators and mentors to refine their company’s solution and explore options to jump start their company’s growth.

-Applications for the 2020 program close on the 31st January 2020.
-We aim to notify the startup at least 4 weeks prior to Bootcamp, to allow for travel arrangements.
+Applications for the 2023 program close on the January 28th 2023.
+The target is that the start-up is notified at least 2 weeks prior to the Pitch Event which is virtual, to allow for adequate preparation.
+Startups will then be notified if they will progress through to Bootcamp at least 4 weeks prior to allow for travel arrangements.
 Visa assistance, all flights and accommodation are covered by the program.

 I’ve been invited to apply for Free Electrons, what does this mean?